entando/frontend-libraries/packages/entando-router/README.md

 }
 ```
 - **mode** the history type.
 Can be 'hash' or 'browser' (default: 'browser')
+- **pathPrefix** optional value to be added to the beginning of every path in order to run app in sub-folder (e.g., '/appbuilder')
 - **routes** an array of objects representing the routes.
   - **name** the route unique name
   - **path** the route path pattern